 Spectra in Class are always in units of Tcal!
-To obtain Kelvins or Jy/Beam you have to multiply with the temperature of the noise diode (Tcal).
+To obtain Kelvins or Jy/Beam you have to multiply with the temperature of the noise diode (Tcal) and appropriate antenna sensitivities/efficiencies.
 Approximate values for this can be found on our receiver website receiver website.
 However, it is highly recommended to do calibration measurements during your observation for better accuracy.
 Furthermore, the automatic Class pipeline does not account for atmospheric opacity, elevation-gain curve, and antenna efficiency.
 Information about these steps can be found in Kraus 2009 (calibration memo).